simonmicro/Dear-Templates/FFmpeg - Conversion.md

-inExtensions = ['mkv', 'avi', 'mp4', 'flv', 'mov'] outFolder = './out' outExtension = 'mkv' # If you change this, you must also change the ffmpeg command (e.g. if subtitles can't be preserved) retries = 10 justCopy = False # Copy files without re-encoding sendMail = True # At the end send a notify email, only useful if you receive the email somehow
+inExtensions = ['mkv', 'avi', 'mp4', 'flv', 'mov'] outFolder = './out' outExtension = 'mkv' # If you change this, you must also change the ffmpeg command (e.g. if subtitles can't be preserved) outFlatten = False # Strip the relative path of the original file and instead just place it directly into the output folder retries = 10 justCopy = False # Copy files without re-encoding sendMail = True # At the end send a notify email, only useful if you receive the email somehow